sjdv1982/seamless/README.md

 ### Installation under Singularity

-**NOTE: this is EXPERIMENTAL.** The main application for this is to run Seamless transformations and database adapters in a HPC environment.
-Launching e.g. Jupyter under Singularity is unlikely to work.
+**NOTE: this is EXPERIMENTAL.** The main application for this is to run Seamless transformations and database adapters in an HPC environment.
+Launching e.g. Jupyter or Docker under Singularity is unlikely to work.

 ```
 wget https://raw.githubusercontent.com/sjdv1982/seamless/experimental/docker/seamless-simple/Singularity  # or download it manually